-And while you won’t be able to find a perfect “impact” metric, you can find others that can guide you.
+And while you won’t be able to find a perfect impact metric, you can find others who can guide you.

-In this case, it’s really difficult to find out how much customers are loving your products.
+In this case, finding out how much customers love your products is difficult.

-You’ll hear from those who had either a really great or bad experience but not from the “average” customer.
-Doing surveys is usually the best option you have, but you will always have a bit of a sampling issue.
+You’ll hear from those who had a great or bad experience but not the average customer.
+Surveys are usually your best option, but you will always have a sampling issue.

 If your product is an online product, like a course or SAAS, it’s much easier to measure a metric like this.
-You can usually just look at how often your users return to your site or tool.
+You can usually see how often your users return to your site or tool.

 Some goals correspond to more metrics than others.
 As long as a metric gives you unique, actionable information, it’s worth tracking.

-Finally, you could come up with a way to regularly evaluate how satisfied you are with the work you’ve been doing, but that’s another tricky one to measure.
+Finally, you could devise a way to regularly evaluate how satisfied you are with the work you’ve been doing, but that’s another tricky one to measure.

 Some goals, particularly qualitative ones, don’t need to be tracked through metrics (do reviews on a regular basis).
-Otherwise, make sure that any metric you focus on fit the “3 A’s”.
+Otherwise, ensure that any metric you focus on fits the three A’s.

 2. Metrics alone don’t always tell you the whole picture

-You should always have justification for any action you take or conclusion you make.
+You should always have justification for any action you take or the conclusion you make.

-If you are saying that your marketing is working well, you’d better have the metrics to back it up.
+If you say your marketing is working well, you’d better have the metrics to back it up.

 Most marketers understand this, which is a good thing.

 However, many don’t back up their conclusions correctly.
-The most common error I see is that marketers back up their conclusions with metrics that don’t tell the whole picture.
+The most common error we see is that marketers back up their conclusions with metrics that don’t tell the whole picture.

 Say we have a marketer named Joe.

 He tracks customer satisfaction as a metric.
-He observes that customer satisfaction went up last month and concludes that the business continues to grow as a result of the content he created.
+He observes that customer satisfaction went up last month and concludes that the business continues to grow due to the content he created.